OYD-Protocol/Ecommerce/README.md

 </details>

-Replace the placeholder values with your actual Appwrite credentials.
+Replace the placeholder values with your actual credentials.
+For MongoDB, you can use a local MongoDB instance or MongoDB Atlas.

 **Running the Project**